 Imbibe and immerse into Design Tools to enhance user-experiece, prototype products, garner user feedback, etc.

 Connect the dots between industry application and academic knowledge to develop an 'agenda-setting' mindset

 - Assessment & Certificate

 Let us know if you’re interested.
 We will get back to you.

 What is storytelling?
 Is storytelling important? what is that one foremost aspect that should be kept in mind by a storyteller?
 This blog post looks at these along with some of intuitive examples across India.Read More

-Do media consumers actually get to read what they really want?
+Table of Contents Do media consumers actually get to read what they really want?
 Are comments and feedback on social media platforms considered as ‘ideas’ to draft stories?
-This blog post showcases the ‘design’ aspect of news stories....Read More
+This blog post showcases the ‘design’ aspect...Read More